elearning-x/certificat-ia/Part_1/1.1/p1_1_2_lab_convergence_en.md

 ```

-This plot illustrate the strong law of large numberss that states that $p_n$ converges almost surely to the expectation of $X$.

 14. Plot several simulations of $[p_1-m, \dots, \sqrt{N}(p_N-m)]$ as a function of $n\in [1, N]$ (where $m$ is the expectation of $X$) and justify what $\sqrt{n}(p_n - m)$ doesn't converge almost-surely.